adamint/spotify-web-api-kotlin/README.md

 }
 ```

-### What is the SpotifyRestAction class?
-Abstracting requests into a `SpotifyRestAction` class allows for a lot of flexibility in sending and receiving requests.
-This class includes options for asynchronous and blocking execution in all endpoints.
-However,
- due to this, you **must** call one of the provided methods in order for the call
- to execute!
-The `SpotifyRestAction` provides many methods and fields for use, including blocking and asynchronous ones.
-For example,
- - `hasRun()` tells you whether the rest action has been *started*
- - `hasCompleted()` tells you whether this rest action has been fully executed and *completed*
-- `complete()` blocks the current thread and returns the result
-- `suspendComplete(context: CoroutineContext = Dispatchers.Default)` switches to given context, invokes the supplier, and synchronously retrieves the result.
-- `suspendQueue()` suspends the coroutine, invokes the supplier asynchronously, and resumes with the result
-- `queue()` executes and immediately returns
-- `queue(consumer: (T) -> Unit)` executes the provided callback as soon as the request
-is asynchronously evaluated
-- `queueAfter(quantity: Int, timeUnit: TimeUnit, consumer: (T) -> Unit)` executes the
-provided callback after the provided time.
-As long as supplier execution is less than the provided
-time, this will likely be accurate within a few milliseconds.
-- `asFuture()` transforms the supplier into a `CompletableFuture` (only JVM)

-### SpotifyRestPagingAction
-Separate from, but a superset of SpotifyRestAction, this specialized implementation of RestActions includes extensions
-for `AbstractPagingObject` (`PagingObject` and `CursorBasedPagingObject`).
-This class gives you the same functionality as SpotifyRestAction,
-but you also have the ability to retrieve *all* of its items or linked PagingObjects, or a *subset* of its items or linked PagingObjects with one call, with
-a single method call to `getAllItems()` or `getAllPagingObjects()`, or `getWithNext(total: Int, context: CoroutineContext = Dispatchers.Default)` or `getWithNextItems(total: Int, context: CoroutineContext = Dispatchers.Default)` respectively

 ## Notes
 ### The benefits of LinkedResults, PagingObjects, and Cursor-based Paging Objects
 Spotify provides these three object models in order to simplify our lives as developers.
 So let's see what we